Skip to main content

 Burek

-Flaky phyllo pastry filled with meat, cheese, or spinach.
-Baked until golden and crispy, sold by weight at bakeries.
-Perfect breakfast with yogurt.
+Flaky phyllo pastry filled with meat, cheese, or spinach, baked until golden and sold by weight at bakeries.
+A good breakfast with a cup of yogurt on the side.

 Allergens: